andreas-marschke/nagplot/README.md

 Please refer to the deployment section of the  [Mojolicious wiki](https://github.com/kraih/mojo/wiki).
 For a quick run to see if it works just run: `perl nagplot daemon` and open up a webbrowser at 127.0.0.1:3000.

+## How write a frontend

+Nagplot provides a very easy to use json frontend to the modules.
+As a frontend/javascript developer you only need to know 3 queries:

+ - /json/hosts - get all queriable hosts
+ - /json/services?host=$value - get all services for a host where $value is the name of the host
+ - /json/query_state?host=$host&service=$service - get a value describing the state

 ## Implementation